mrxk/dev-env/README.md

 Available Commands:
-  build       Build a dev-env image in the current directory connect     Start or connect to a dev-env container in the current directory exec        Exec a command via bash in a spawned dev-env container in the current directory help        Help about any command init        Initialize a dev-env in the current directory rm          Remove a dev-env container in the current directory
+  build       Build a dev-env image in the current directory connect     Start or connect to a dev-env container in the current directory exec        Exec a command in a spawned dev-env container in the current directory help        Help about any command init        Initialize a dev-env in the current directory rm          Remove a dev-env container in the current directory